wayneeseguin/graft/docs/concepts/array-merging.md

 # Array Merging

-Arrays in YAML can contain simple types (strings, numbers) or complex types (maps/objects).
-Spruce provides powerful operators to control how arrays are merged.
+Arrays in YAML can contain simple types (strings, numbers) or complex types (maps/objects). graft provides powerful operators to control how arrays are merged.

 ## Array Types